Homemade Twix Bars

 - 1 tablespoon vegetable shortening (optional, I use to make the topping more glossy)

 - For the crust: Preheat oven to 350°.
 Line 9" x 13" pan with nonstick foil.
 Set aside.

 - Using a pastry blender cut butter into the sugar.
 Use fingers to break up the butter, till the mixture resembles cornmeal.

 - Add vanilla.
 Add the flour.

 - Mix till flour is incorporated.
 The mixture will be crumbly.
 Alternatively, you can mix in the food processor.

 - Press it evenly into the pan.
 Lightly flouring your fingertips will help with any sticking.

 - Prick the crust all over with a fork.

 - Bake 15 minutes until the crust is lightly golden brown on top and the edges are deeper golden brown.
 Set it aside to cool completely.

-- For the Chocolate Layer: Melt the chocolate and shortening in by microwaving using 30-second increments, stopping and stirring till melted and smooth.
-Spread over caramel.
-I used a plastic frosting tool to make optional striations while the chocolate was warm.
+- For the Chocolate Layer: Melt the chocolate and shortening by microwaving using 30-second increments, stopping and stirring till melted and smooth.
+Spread over caramel with an offset spatula.
+I also used a plastic frosting tool to make optional striations while the chocolate was warm.